Exploration Licensing Program

-When an individual or company wants to transfer or receive an interest in an existing oil and gas license, an "assignment of interest" application must be completed in triplicate and submitted to the division with a $150 filing fee.
+When an individual or company wants to transfer or receive an interest in an existing oil and gas license, an "assignment of interest" application must be completed in triplicate and submitted to the Division with a $150 filing fee.
 Both the assignor and the assignee must be "qualified" before the application can be approved.
-Contact Dianna Lewis at (907)269-8810 or E-mail for an assignment application and additional information.
+Contact the Asset Management Section at (907) 269-8800 or E-mail for an assignment application and additional information.
 Download the assignment application, assignment instructions, qualification procedures for companies, or qualification form for individuals.

 The state has issued five exploration licenses covering 525,629 acres and has received applications for two other areas.